Krokodyl/dokapon-english/README.md

 ## Know bugs / Improvements

 - [ ] Yes/No questions are sometimes hidden under the Yes/No menu
-- [ ] Move the AI menu to the left to show full words instead of Wea, Nor, Har
-- [ ] When using Look on a square with 2 or more characters, only shows 1st char.

 ## Fixes

+v1.3 (March 2022)
+- [X] Improvement : Translated the quote after the logo
+- [X] Improvement : Translated the introduction texts
+- [X] Improvement : Translated the town names on the map
+- [X] Fix : Move the AI menu to the left to show full words instead of Wea, Nor, Har
+- [X] Fix : When using Look on a square with 2 or more characters, only shows 1st char.
+- [X] Changes :
+- Dakar -> Bamako
+- Bamako -> Niamey
+- Ciuaba -> Manaus
+- Lynton -> Auckland
+- Weak AI -> Easy AI

 v1.2 (February 2022)
 - [X] Fixed the ranking table for 3 and 4 players
 - [X] In the menus, differentiate Towns and Castles